Inist-CNRS/ezs/packages/basics/README.md

 ### OBJNamespaces

-Take `Object` and throw the same object, all keys were parsed to replace namespaces with their prefixes
+Take `Object` and throw the same object, all keys parsed to replace namespaces with their prefixes

-Note:  You can also parse values for specific keys (keys containing references to other keys)
+> **Note:**  You can also parse values for specific keys (keys containing references to other keys)

 ```json
 [